aperezdc/xdwm/session/xdwm-session.rst

   extra services to start or environment variables.
 See the ENVIRONMENT_ for a description of functions and variables useable from this file.

+``$XDG_CONFIG_HOME/xdwm/rc.exit``

+  Shell script sourced by ``xdwm-session`` in which the user may set up commands to run when closing the session.
+See the ENVIRONMENT_ section for a description of functions and variables useable from this file.

 ``$XDWM_DIR/log/*``

   Session log.
 Logs are saved using `drlog(8)` and rotated automatically